coatyio/coaty-js/docs/man/developer-guide.md

 publication and subscription, it must never contain wildcard tokens (i.e.
 `#` or `+`) on topic levels.

-Associated topics for framework components are generated by the IO router using the topic structure with an `IoValue` event type as described above.
+Associated topics are generated by the IO router using the topic structure with an `IoValue` event type as described above.
 Associated topics published by external IO sources or subscribed to by external IO actors need not conform to this topic structure but can be of any valid MQTT topic shape.

 The payload data published by both external and internal IO sources must conform to the protocol specification, i.e. it must be specified as